ArdanaCLM/ardana-dev-tools/build-vagrant/README.md

 =============================

-This is currently a cheap-as-chips vagrant environment that sets up a single hlinux-based buildbox.
+This is currently a cheap-as-chips vagrant environment that sets up SLES or RHEL buildboxes.

 The venv-packaging (and potentially other stuff requiring a scratch environment) uses this as a staging machine for builds.